FAQs

 Q: Does Pilibos accept international students?

 A: Pilibos does not issue the I-20 form for foreign student study and only enrolls students who intend to complete their secondary education at Pilibos through the 12th grade.
-We do not offer a program in English as a Second Language (ESL) so all students need to be completely fluent in English for reading, speaking, and composition.
+We do not offer an English as a Second Language (ESL) program, so all students need to be completely fluent in English for reading, speaking, and composition.

 Q: What if my child is homeschooled?

-A: If your child is homeschooled, you will need to provide recommendations and evaluations from the people working with your child.
-In addition, include any documentation of the topics of study, textbooks or books used, and an overview of the curriculum.
+A: If your child is homeschooled, you must provide recommendations and evaluations from the people working with your child.
+In addition, include any documentation of the study topics, textbooks or books used, and an overview of the curriculum.

 Q: How much is tuition and registration?